| Properly fitting your bicycle to your individual body type is crucial

 condition, if your bicycle is not adjusted to your personal dimensions there

 is a reduction in efficiency and comfort and an increased chance of injury.
+The bicycle is the most efficient means of transportation yet designed but

 its efficiency is greatly affected by how well the rider fits the machine.